Marc Cohn (album)

-Marc Cohn is the debut studio album released in 1991 by American singer-songwriter Marc Cohn.
+Marc Cohn is the debut studio album by American singer-songwriter Marc Cohn, released in 1991 by Atlantic Records.
 The album peaked at No. 38 on the Billboard 200 Chart.
 It was RIAA certified gold in 1992 and was certified platinum in 1996.
 The album peaked at number 31 in Australia and was certified gold there in 1992.

 The album is known for the hit single "Walking in Memphis".
 Following the release of the album, Cohn won the 1992 Grammy Award for Best New Artist.